NIEM/NIEM.github.io/model/concepts/namespace/xml/index.md

 Types defined anonymously can only be used by the elements that define them, which conflicts with the NIEM principle of maximizing reusability.

-### xs:include statements are not allowed
+### No xs:include

 Include statements are declared to combine multiple schema files into a single logical namespace with one target namespace.
 Import statements are declared to reuse content from a schema with a target namespace.

 NIEM requires that each XML Schema must have its own target namespace to provide unambiguous identification of content, so include statements may not be used.

-### xs:choice statements are not allowed in reference schemas
+### No xs:choice (ref only)

 The use of `xs:choice` can lead to ambiguity in some circumstances and are thus not allowed in NIEM reference schemas.
 Element substitution is a common alternative.

 Extension schemas are allowed to use `xs:choice`.